nyxtom/ldb/README.md

-# leveldb-repl
+# leveldown-repl

 Simple command line repl for leveldb databases

 ## Installation

 ```
-npm install -g leveldb-repl
+npm install -g leveldown-repl
 ```

 ## Usage

-If you have a leveldb database, simply load the utility with:
+If you have a levelup backed by leveldown (leveldb) database, simply load the utility with:

 ```
-leveldb-repl ~/mydatabase.ldb
+leveldown-repl ~/mydatabase.ldb
 ```

-The directory above is the name of the directory for the leveldb database.
+The directory above is the name of the directory for the leveldown leveldb database.

 ## Help/commands